VamsiTech-collab/Electric_Vehicle_using_EDA/README.md

-# Project Title: Analysis and Prediction of AMCAT Scores
+# Project Title:  Unveiling Insights from Electric Vehicle Data!
-# Objective
+# Objective :
 + To perform Exploratory Data Analysis (EDA) on Electric Vehicle data to identify key factors influencing vehicle performance, energy efficiency, battery usage, charging behavior, and consumer preferences.
 +  This analysis will help uncover insights that can drive innovation in EV design, optimize battery life, and improve the overall user experience.
 # Libraries Used: